hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/silx/imageview.rst

       - Unzoom: Reset the display region to the full data.
     * -  .. image:: ../silx/images/menu_palette.png
             :align: center
-      - Open the colormap editor.
-This button opens a window with selections for the colormap and scaling of the displayed minimum and maximum values.
+      - Open the colormap editor: This button opens a window with selections for the colormap and scaling of the displayed minimum and maximum values.
     * - .. image:: ../silx/images/menu_crop_histogram_outliers.png
             :align: center
-      - Crop histogram outliers: Calculate the histogram of the image and set the colormap to ignore the low *x% and the top *y%* of the image histogram.
+      - Crop histogram outliers: Calculate the histogram of the image and set the colormap to ignore the low *x%* and the top *y%* of the image histogram.
 The levels of *x* and *y* can be adjusted in the pydidas user settings.
     * - .. image:: ../silx/images/menu_cmap_autoscale.png